DS-100/fa22/syllabus.md

 The office hours and locations (mainly in [Warren 101](https://dac.berkeley.edu/warren-hall-2195-hearst-ave)) are listed on the [Calendar](../calendar); office hours will mainly be held in-person, with some virtual options available.
 Instructor office hours are also listed on the calendar.

 In general, students can come to office hours for any questions on course assignments or material.
-Note that events labeled Lab Help Sessions will prioritize lab debugging and questions, after which other questions can be addressed.
 We will also have Homework/Project parties Wednesday 5-8 PM, where you can come work with your peers and ask questions.

 Office hour queues are managed through [oh.ds100.org](https://oh.ds100.org/), where students add themselves to the “queue” and specify the assignment they need help on.

 **EdStem**, or **Ed** for short, is our course forum this summer.
 The course is [here]({{page.course.edstem}}).
 Please check out EdStem or the [FAQ]({{page.course.faq}}) page first before emailing instructors.

 **Staff email**:
 You can email [{{page.course.email}}](mailto:{{page.course.email}}) and one of the TAs will get back to you.
-Note that to ensure more timely responses, this address is monitored by the two instructors (Fernando and Will), as well as several lead GSIs, to ensure more timely responses.
+Note that to ensure more timely responses, this address is monitored by a team of two instructors (Fernando and Will), Head TA's (Kanu Grover and Dominic Liu), as well as several lead GSIs, to ensure more timely responses.

+For sensitive matters, you should directly contact the Head TA's [{{page.course.head_ta_1}}](mailto:{{page.course.head_1_email}}) and [{{page.course.head_ta_2}}](mailto:{{page.course.head_2_email}}).
 You should only contact Fernando and Will directly for matters that require strict privacy and their direct attention.

 ### Exams